-Total counts of SNPs per gene, excluding pseudogenes and sequences with an incomplete triplet codon, were calculated per strain, distinguishing between synonymous and non-synonymous SNPs in coding regions and SNPs in non-coding regions.
-Programs from the

-Phylogenetic Analysis Using Maximum Likelihood (PAML) package v4.5 (Yang 1997; 2007) were used to calculate pN and pS values for each gene relative to each strain's respective reference strain.
-A pairwise calculation amongst all strains within a species would have made the unlikely assumptions that all SNPs were called in each strain and that any base not called as a SNP was definitely the same as in the reference strain.
+Total counts of SNPs per gene, excluding pseudogenes and sequences with an incomplete triplet codon, were calculated per strain, distinguishing between synonymous and nonsynonymous SNPs in coding regions and SNPs in noncoding regions.
+Programs from the phylogenetic analysis using maximum likelihood (PAML) package v4.5 (Yang 1997, 2007) were used to calculate pN and pS values for each gene relative to each strain's respective reference strain.
+A pairwise calculation among all strains within a species would have made the unlikely assumptions that all SNPs were called in each strain and that any base not called as an SNP was definitely the same as in the reference strain.
 The Probabilistic Alignment Kit (PRANK) v.111130 was run using an empirical codon model with other parameters set to default values, followed by codeml, run using default parameters.

-TMRCA analysis
+TMRCA Analysis

-To generate Time to Most Recent Common Ancestor (TMRCA) values for E. histolytica and E. moshkovskii, all 4-fold degenerate (4D) sites at which only homozygous SNPs were located, and to which reads were mapped at a depth of 35x or greater in all strains of each species, were identified and concatenated.
+To generate time to most recent common ancestor (TMRCA) values for E. histolytica and E. moshkovskii, all 4-fold degenerate (4D) sites at which only homozygous SNPs were located, and to which reads were mapped at a depth of $35 \times$ or greater in all strains of each species, were identified and concatenated.
 This amounted to 339,091 bases in E. histolytica and 641,223 bases in E. moshkovskii.
-The pairwise SNP rates, calculated as fractions of the total number of concatenated 4D sites in E. histolytica and E. moshkovskii, were used to calculate final 'distances', as well as to visualise, for the first time, the phylogenetic relationships between the strains of E. moshkovskii.
-The generic eukaryotic rate of 2.2 e-9 substitutions per base per annum was considered an acceptable approximation given its use in a similar previous study (Kumar & Subramanian 2002; Neafsey et al. 2012).
+The pairwise SNP rates, calculated as fractions of the total number of concatenated 4D sites in E. histolytica and E. moshkovskii, were used to calculate final "distances", as well as to visualize, for the first time, the phylogenetic relationships between the strains of E. moshkovskii.
+The generic eukaryotic rate of 2.2 e-9 substitutions per base per annum was considered an acceptable approximation given its use in a similar previous study (Kumar and Subramanian 2002; Neafsey et al. 2012).

-PHYLIP v3.69 (Felsenstein 1989) was used to generate neighbour-joining phylograms for nucleotide positions of common 4D sites in E. moshkovskii strains and E. histolytica strains, using the additive tree model.
+PHYLIP v3.69 (Felsenstein 1989) was used to generate neighbor-joining phylograms for nucleotide positions of common 4D sites in E. moshkovskii strains and E. histolytica strains, using the additive tree model.
 Default parameters were used unless otherwise stated.
-Seqboot was run with 1,000 bootstrap replicates.
-DNAdist was then run using the Jukes-Cantor model, which does not take codon position into account (Jukes & Cantor 1969).
+Seqboot was run with 1,000 boot-strap replicates.
+DNAdist was then run using the Jukes-Cantor model, which does not take codon position into account (Jukes and Cantor 1969).
 Neighbor was subsequently run for the 1,000 data sets, the output of which was processed by Consense.
 To apply branch lengths that represented evolutionary distances to trees, a distance matrix, consisting of differences between pairs of strains per 4D site, was submitted to Neighbor for a single data set.
 Branch lengths were manually added to Consense output files.

-Four-haplotype test in E. moshkovskii
+Four-Haplotype Test in E. moshkovskii

-This test was employed to detect meiotic recombination signals between the 4 tested strains of E. moshkovskii in order to determine whether or not they belong to one species or a species complex.
-One million pairs of high quality SNPs, defined as nucleotide positions called in every strain and existing as homozygotes in every strain, but varying between them, were randomly sampled.
+This test was employed to detect meiotic recombination signals between the four tested strains of E. moshkovskii in order to determine whether or not they belong to one species or a species complex.
+One million pairs of high-quality SNPs, defined as nucleotide positions called in every strain and existing as homozygotes in every strain, but varying between them, were randomly sampled.
 Within groups of 10,000 pairs, proportions of SNP pairs existing as four haplotypes were calculated and the group's average distance between pairs of sites was calculated.
 This test was carried out with a previously used Perl script (Weedall et al. 2012).